-Whilst the US initially blamed North Vietnam for the unforeseen bombardments, later declassified documentation showed the MACV-SOG’s involvement in clandestine monitoring and attack operations prior to the Incident, highlighting the US’ culpability.
+Whilst the US initially blamed North Vietnam for the unforeseen bombardments, later declassified documentation showed MACV-SOG’s involvement in clandestine monitoring and attack operations prior to the Incident, highlighting the US’ culpability.

+4.3.
 A Vietnamese Thanksgiving

 On Thanksgiving day of 1968, MACV-SOG was tasked with arguably its most challenging mission yet.
 Army Intelligence had lost the position of multiple North Vietnamese army divisions.
 This meant that there were 30,000 Northern Vietnamese troops unaccounted for.

+4.3.1.
 6 Versus 30,000

 The State Department had strict rules for engagement in Cambodia, meaning that air support was not an option whilst they were on this mission.
 Meyer and ST Idaho were completely on their own.

 Meyer and his team began their search for the missing troops.
 Soon, they located an enemy camp that appeared to be empty.
-The team raided the camp for any clues about enemy whereabouts.
+The team raided the camp for any clues about enemy’s whereabouts.
 However, after a short amount of time, one of the team’s indigenous personnel was alerted to an enemy approach.
 ST Idaho quickly began exfiltration, and just in time, hundreds of North Vietnamese soldiers began to flood the camp, opening fire at the MACV-SOG unit [source].

 ST Idaho quickly made their way to their landing zone, lobbing grenades and firing at the North Vietnamese forces as they moved.
 US gunships manned by Green Hornets airlifted ST Idaho away from the landing zone, with the team barely escaping with their lives.

-Other common missions included counterintelligence through bugging of enemy communication systems, infiltrating enemy strongholds, and any other assignments that would allow US forces to gain more information on the number and location of Vietnamese troops throughout the continent [source].
+Other common missions included counterintelligence through the bugging of enemy communication systems, infiltrating enemy strongholds, and any other assignments that would allow US forces to gain more information on the number and location of Vietnamese troops throughout the continent [source].
 As the group was comprised of highly trained troops from well-trained US forces, the group regularly undertook specialised operations such as high-altitude parachute jumps behind enemy lines and naval missions [source].
-The MACV-SOG was also responsible for with the recovery of wounded soldiers.
+The MACV-SOG was also responsible for the recovery of wounded soldiers.

-Disbandment and Recognition
+5. Disbandment and Recognition

 MACV-SOG was ultimately deactivated on the 29th of March 1973 [source].
-Subsequently, this became the US National Vietnam War Veterans Day from 2017.
+Subsequently, this became the US National Vietnam War Veterans Day in 2017.
 Owing to the secret nature of the work, much of the information surrounding the covert force is only just becoming available within the public domain.